difli/chatbot-chainlit/README.md

 # chatbot-chainlit
-This chatbot leverages Astra DB (vector db), open ai LLM and chainlit for the ui.
+This chatbot leverages Astra DB, openai and chainlit for the ui.
 ![alt text](./ui.png)